Published 06-11-2020 - Last updated: 27-11-2020

-BREXIT: Information letter regarding your right to residence as a UK citizen residing in Denmark
+Updated - BREXIT: Q&A and Information letter regarding your right to residence as a UK citizen residing in Denmark

-In the beginning of November, the Danish Agency for International Recruitment and Integration (SIRI) is sending an information letter to all British citizens residing in Denmark.
+At the beginning of November 2020, the Danish Agency for International Recruitment and Integration (SIRI) sent an information letter to all British citizens residing in Denmark.

 The United Kingdom left the EU on 31 January 2020.
 The Withdrawal Agreement between the EU and the United Kingdom entered into force on 1 February 2020.
 The purpose of the Withdrawal Agreement is to ensure that British citizens who are legally residing in the EU in accordance with the EU rules on free movement before the end of the transition period (31 December 2020) can continue to reside in the EU also after this date on terms, which overall correspond to the current terms under EU rules of free movement.